L400-RTI/RTI-Hackathon/Act 3 - Every click counts/README.md

 # Every click counts

 ## Backstory
-Thank you for helping Fabrikam save its reputation in the last Act.
+Thank you for helping Fabrikam take control of it's issues in the last Act.
 Now, we are ready to look at the demand, and adjust our supply chain accordingly.
 Fabrikam is getting a huge number of orders due to sudden surge in demand after some celebrities posted about our products on their social media handles.
 We want to capture clickstream data through various sources, analyze it and take actions to maximize our revenue.

 ## Setup
 For running this Act,